Dante-Cadiz/lemon-qualitycontrol/README.md

 ## Dataset Content
+* This project uses 2 datasets from separate sources that are later combined and analysed simultaneously to fulfil the project's business objectives.
-* The dataset for this project is a large collection of 2D images of lemons in a zipped file, pre-labelled as either being of good or poor quality based on the visual condition of their rind.
+* The first dataset for this project is a large collection of 2D images of lemons in a zipped file, pre-labelled as either being of good or poor quality based on the visual condition of their rind.
 There is also a third category of images; blank backgrounds not containing a lemon.
 I have chosen to ignore this third category here as analysing it is not necessary to fulfil the project's business requirements.
 These images are all 300x300px but will be resized during the image preparation process to allow for more time-efficient model learning.
 This dataset was found here on [Kaggle](https://www.kaggle.com/datasets/yusufemir/lemon-quality-dataset)
+* The second dataset is another large collection of 2D images, annotated manually by the data owner using OpenCV's CVAT.
+The annotations capture typical lemon quality issues such as illness, gangrene, mould, visual blemishes, and dark style remains.
+The annotations also cover structural regions of the lemon and photographic features such as lighting issues or blur.
+The annotated dataset can be accessed, read and viewed via pycocotools' COCO function.
+These images are all 1056x1056px but will be resized during the image preparation process to allow for more time-efficient model learning.
+This dataset was found here on [Kaggle](https://www.kaggle.com/datasets/maciejadamiak/lemons-quality-control-dataset)

 ## Business Requirements
 * The stakeholder for this project is the owner of a small-scale commerical fruit preparation factory that supplies local markets.